 How Should You Use Social Media for Crowdfunding?

 Utilizing social media to promote your fundraiser is an important step in reaching as many potential donors as you can.
-Encouraging your members or others that are influential online to share your posts can rapidly increase the number of people that see them, thereby increasing the possible number of people who will donate or become members in the future.
+Encouraging your members and other influencers to share your posts can rapidly increase the number of people that see them.
+This thereby increases the possible number of people who will donate or become members in the future.

 Should You Use Email Campaigns?